"Writing poetry is not a way of saying what one already has the words for, but a way of saying what one didn't know one knew.”

 I'm not sure what made me think it would ever work in the first place.
 I suppose like many of my poetic endeavors, I considered it a game.
 A friend, poet and teacher, Tad Richards, had translated one of my poems into French.
 He had also parlayed the work of another of our writers' group into German.
 I was struck by how well I liked the look of it.
 Just prior to this, I had been working on transformation poems, taking a poem's intent a step further with new words.
 However, when I began the translingual collage projects that really wasn't what I had intended to do.
 The whole thing was a bit serendipitious.

-Playing with an online translator, I took one of the Richards' poems and translated it into French.
+Playing with an online translator, I took one of Richards's poems and translated it into French.
 When it came out, I wasn't pleased with it; so clicking the back button, I re-translated into English.
 And what I put in wasn't what came out.
 The sum and substance of the original work was markedly changed by all this cyber-travel.
 Intent was lost, the patterns of speech were altered.
 The poem was no longer the poem it had been.
 Also, with the translator I had used (www.freetranslation.com) the form of the poem was also lost, since it returned to me in paragraph form.
 Here's the original poem by Richards:

 STRANGER